limodesigner/rainydays/README.md

+# Rainydays

-# Rainydays Noroff Course Assignment / Frontend development
+## Noroff Course Assignment for Frontend development

 An fictive online shop, selling durable and affordable jacket for grown ups.